How to Get Certified Papers for Your Dog Without Initial Documents

 The Microchip Solution and Costs

-The fact that a microchip offers far better odds of reuniting with your pet if they get lost is reason enough, but consider this too: It also provides valuable proof of ownership when applying for certifications without the initial documents.
+The fact that a microchip offers far better odds of reuniting with your pet if it gets lost is reason enough, but consider this, too: It also provides valuable proof of ownership when applying for certifications without the initial documents.

 Now, let’s talk about the cost.
 Microchipping usually costs around $50, depending on where you go and what kind of chip is used.